Ensuring Access to Food Resources for Students Experiencing Homelessness

 - School District McKinney-Vento Website:

 - Enhance the purpose & function of the school MKV website to include links to community resources and programs.
-Here’s an example.
+See an example here.

 - Add a QR code to your McKinney-Vento outreach materials that links to the district’s McKinney-Vento website to access resources.